General Permit Requirements for Fuel Spill Cleanup - Permit MO-G94

 - Issuance Date - This is the start date of the permit cycle.

 - Effective Date - This is the date when your permit becomes effective.

 - Request Permit Renewal Date - This is no later than 30 days prior to the expiration date of the permit.

 - Expiration Date - This is the end date of the permit cycle.

 Transfer of Permit

 A permit may be transferred to a new owner by submitting Application for Transfer of Operating Permit Form (MO 780-1517), which can be found at www.dnr.mo.gov/forms/780-1517-f.pdf, along with the appropriate fees.

 Termination of Permit

-The permit may be terminated when activities covered by the permit have ceased.
-When permit termination is sought, submit Form H for general permits and a letter for site-specific permits.
-These must be sent to the department’s Water Pollution Control Branch.
-Land farms must receive closure from the Hazardous Waste Program’s LUST unit before termination of permit will be granted.
+General and site-specific permits may be terminated when activities covered by the permit have ceased and no significant materials are stored in such a way as to come into contact with stormwater.
+When general permit termination is sought, the permittee must submit Form H (MO 780-1409), which can be found at www.dnr.mo.gov/forms/780-1409-f.pdf.
+When a site-specific termination is sought, the permittee must submit a letter.
+Landfarms must receive closure from the Hazardous Waste Program’s Leaking Underground Storage Tank unit before termination of permit will be granted.